enthalpy change page header image

 C=C +612

-CH4(g) + 2O2(g) CO2(g) + 2H2O(g)
+CH4(g) + 2O2(g)CO2(g) + 2H2O(g)

-To calculate the enthalpy change for this reaction we simply follow a series of simple steps: If possible it is often very helpful if you can draw a quick sketch to show the molecular structure of the reactant and product molecules, this will help you see clearly all the bonds which are broken are formed during the reaction.
+If possible it is often very helpful to draw a quick sketch to show the molecular structure of the reactant and product molecules.
+This helps you see clearly all the bonds which are broken and formed during the reaction.
 The image below shows this for the combustion of methane:

-model equation for the combustion of methane showing all bonds broken and formed.
+Model equation for the combustion of methane showing all bonds broken and formed.

 Bonds broken Mean bond enthalpy/kJmol-1 Bonds formed Mean bond enthalpy/kJmol-1

-C-H x 4 412 x 4=1648 C=O x 2 743 x2 = 1486
+C-H x 4 412 x 4 = 1648 C=O x 2 743 x 2 = 1486

-O=O x 2 497 x 2=994 O-H x 4 463 x 4 = 1852
+O=O x 2 497 x 2 = 994 O-H x 4 463 x 4 = 1852

 energy supplied to break all bonds in the reactants:

-1648 + 994 = 2642.
+1648 + 994 = 2642

 energy released by bond formation in products:

-1486 + 1852= 3338
+1486 + 1852 = 3338

-ΔH =Σ(bond enthalpies of bonds broken) - Σ(bond enthalpies of bonds formed)
+ΔH = Σ(bond enthalpies of bonds broken) - Σ(bond enthalpies of bonds formed)

 Key points